This course (required for all first year students) will be the perfect transition into life as a Redhawk.

-In the Honors First-Year Seminar, participants in the Global Honors Program explore the meaning of freedom in our local community, our country, and the world.
+Members of the Global Honors Program will join the Honors First Year Seminar class to explore the meaning of freedom locally, nationally, and internationally.
 For more information, click here.

 As an orientation course, students are encouraged through tools, workshops, and lessons to develop the best academic skills and habits.